-Depression is the second most common mental illness in the United States, closes following anxiety disorders and a whopping 16.2 million people in the country suffered a major depressive episode in the last year.
+Depression is the second most common mental illness in the United States.
 It is also increasingly affecting children, often at younger ages and throughout their lives.
 In fact, children are especially vulnerable as they are unlikely to seek help or even understand what they are going through and the signs are difficult to catch.
 Depression in adults is one of the leading causes of suicide and self harm.
 The purpose of this article is to first get a better understanding of what depression is and armed with that knowledge, learn more about the many different kinds of treatments that are available.

 What Is Depression